Ahmedaee1717/Hotel-QR/README.md

 - ✅ Send payment links to guests for "pay at vendor" bookings

 ### 🛡️ Admin Dashboard
-- ✅ Secure admin login
+- ✅ Secure admin login with multi-tenancy isolation
 - ✅ Generate QR codes for new rooms
 - ✅ Regenerate QR codes for existing rooms
 - ✅ Add new vendors with credentials